citizenfx/fivem-docs/content/server-manual/setting-up-a-server.md

   <br>4b. `git clone https://github.com/citizenfx/cfx-server-data.git server-data`
 5. Make a **server.cfg** in your `server-data` folder.
 You need to copy the example cfg below into the file.
 6. Generate a license key at <https://keymaster.fivem.net>.
-7. Set the license key in your server config using `sv_licenseKey "licenseKeyGoesHere"`.
+7. Set the license key in your server.cfg using `sv_licenseKey "licenseKeyGoesHere"`.
 8. Run the server from the `server-data` folder. (`cd /d D:\FXServer\server-data`) Note: The `/d` flag is only needed when changing directory to somewhere on a different drive.
   <br>8b. `D:\FXServer\run.cmd +exec server.cfg` (from a new cmd window)